 Winter is coming and it’s hard not to notice.
 Now more than ever, staying inside is not only recommended, it’s expected.
 Grab your favorite blanket and a glass of your best whiskey because it’s going to be a season of bingeing the best Netflix shows.

 With all of the time we spend indoors these days, why not pick up a habit that will impress your friends, family, and loved ones?
 Cook, grill, sauté, roast, bake, fry, sear, char, and braise.
 If these words don’t make your mouth water, they’re about to.
 That’s why we’ve compiled a list of the best food and cooking shows on Netflix to binge right now.
 Want to watch a head chef berate a local cook?
 Netflix has it.
 How about a movie based entirely on meat?
 We understand and we are here to facilitate.

 Returning with its second season, Rotten explores the, well, rotten side of food production.
 In season one, you can find explorations of garlic, honey, milk, and more.
 Season two tackles a new set of topics, including avocados and sugar.
 This isn’t a feel-good series, but it is worth a watch.
 You’ll feel disgusted at times, angry at others, and most likely you’ll not ever look at the foods you eat the same ever again.

 It has the word taco in it, do we really even need to say more?
 We don’t, but we will.
-New for 2019, Taco Chronicles is a Spanish-language series from Netflix that looks at, you guessed it, tacos.
+Taco Chronicles is a Spanish-language series from Netflix that looks at, you guessed it, tacos.
 Each episode (there are six total) explores a different type of taco.
 From how it’s made to its cultural import, you get a firsthand view of one of the best meals on the planet.
 Like many food-related shows, be ready, because it’s going to make you very, very hungry.
 Like, very hungry.